Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 ### Option 2.
 Balanced Model
 ![](figures_new/KMeans_balanced.png)

-# Model Comparison
+# Result
 ![](figures_new/report.png)

-Let's compare the precision score of Logistic Regression model and the K-Means Clustering model used above.
+Let's compare the precision score of the Logistic Regression model and the K-Means Clustering model used above.

 From the above classification report, we can see that K-Means clustering on the balanced model has the highest precision score (0.97), but its recall is only 0.32.
 On the other hand, logistic regression on the balanced model has both high precision and recall.
 Overall, we decide to choose the logistic regression on the balanced model as our optimal model.

-# Discussion
+# Future Work

-## - Consider include the geographic features tot the model.
+### 1. Consider including the geographic features in the model.
-## - Collect more data for the balanced model.
+### 2. Collect more data for the balanced model to compare the Logistic Regression model and the K-means Clustering model.